Sippius/Ashita-v4-addons/chains/README.md

 - Support for Aeonic weapons and ultimate skillchains (limited testing)

 ### Known Issues/limitations
-- Pet skills only work on BST and SMN main
 - Chain Affinity only works with BLU main
 - Azure Lore duration is hard coded to 30 seconds (no check for relic hands)
 - Cannot detect when another player cancels their spell abilities
 - Aeonic testing is limited due to lack of weapon to test with
-- Pet skill IDs and skillchain properties in skills.lua require modification for private servers

 ### Possible future ehancements
 - Improve display configuration and re-implement some/all of the previous options